Best Corn Chowder Recipe

 Making a big pot takes an hour and you’ll be able to enjoy it all week long!
 Add shredded Juicy Baked Chicken Breast to your chowder for extra protein.

-Ingredients for Corn Chowder
+Corn Chowder Recipe Ingredients

 • Corn – we’re making corn chowder, people!
 I always recommend fresh corn, but frozen corn works too.